 “In a school with a culture of recognition and appreciation both students and staff do more than is expected; courtesy is common and relationships are warmer and friendlier.
 Appreciation is not an option, it is essential.”
 Dr. Dan Tollett, Utrust Administrator

 The Principal is the Key.
 The principal is the key to the success of the program.
 The Utrust model will produce excellent results if the principal fully supports the program and encourages faculty and staff to participate.
 The program is built on the notion that, “Everyone Does a Little So No One Does a Lot.”
-This results in a successful program where everyone has a small portion of responsibility to make the school be characterized by an attitude of gratitude and to make appreciation days the best they can be.
-The more student, staff and even community members involved, the better the program.
+This results in a successful program where everyone assumes responsibility to make the school be characterized by an attitude of gratitude and to make appreciation days the best they can be.
+The more student, staff and even community members involved, the better the program and the greater the recognition to the staff being honored.

 To start an employee appreciation program in a school, the principal should:

 1. Appoint a School Coordinator.
 The School Coordinator will work with the A-Team Advisers to help plan out the celebrations for the appreciation days.
-Consider appointing a guidance counselor, assistant principal, librarian or related arts teacher.
-However, some of the best coordinators in in the stare are classroom teachers or strong support staff members who particularly want to do the job..
 The person must be organized, able to enlist support and delegate responsibility.
+Ideally, a guidance counselor, assistant principal, librarian or related arts teacher serves in the position.
+However, some of the best coordinators in in the stare are classroom teachers or even strong support staff members who particularly want to do the job..
 When the school coordinator has help from a G-Force Adviser and three A-Team Advisers (described below) the job requires less than one hour per week.

 4. Ask Homeroom Teachers to Appoint G-Force Members.
 Each homeroom is represented on the G-Force by two students selected by the homeroom teacher.
-Click here for a sample memo to send out to the teachers to identify G-Force members.
+Click here for a sample memo for the principal to send to ask teachers to appoint G-Force members.

 The Utrust website contains information about the various roles in the Utrust model, including the School Coordinator, G-Force Adviser, G-Force, A-Team and A-Team advisers.
 These guides help staff and students in leading the school to have a successful employee appreciation program.